Top-Rated Copper Roofing Experts Serving Port Orchard

 Copper Roof Maintenance

 Maintenance is low for a copper roof.
 You may choose to clean it now and then, but you rarely need to do much.
 Scrubbing or putting too much pressure on the copper can damage its natural shine and patina.
+Its the same with steel because it is resistant to corrosions.

 If you choose to do more than hose it down, you can use a natural citrus cleaner and a soft brush to preserve the shine without damaging your roof.
 This will keep it looking new, but it’s not necessary.